Skip to main content

 Every pump destined for Brazilian sanitation must meet a set of technical standards: NBR 12211 (concept studies of public water supply systems), NBR 12216 (water treatment plant design), NBR 12218 (water distribution network design), NBR 9648 (sanitary sewage system concept study), NBR 9649 (sanitary sewage collection network design) and NBR 12209 (hydraulic-sanitary design of wastewater treatment plants).

 Beyond the standards, each state utility maintains a qualified supplier registry (CRCC) with its own requirements for technical capability, financial capacity and tax regularity.
 SABESP, COPASA, CEDAE, SANEPAR, EMBASA, CASAN, COMPESA and CAESB have distinct processes.
-FB Bombas maintains active qualifications with state utilities, and standardized technical documentation (ISO 9906 datasheet, certified curves at 60 Hz, raw-material certificates) is delivered as part of the supply scope at no additional cost.
+FB Bombas maintains active qualifications with state utilities, and standardized technical documentation ( datasheet, certified curves at 60 Hz, raw-material certificates) is delivered as part of the supply scope at no additional cost.

 6. Why FBCN is the technical choice for Brazilian sanitation